-Terminal illness cover could pay out the full cover amount of your life insurance policy if you are diagnosed with a terminal illness, such as cancer (usually when life expectancy is less than 12 months),.
-Once your insurer pays you a terminal illness benefit, your life insurance policy will then come to an end and your beneficiaries will not receive an additional pay-out upon your death.
+Typically, terminal illness cover could pay out the full cover amount of your life insurance policy if you are diagnosed with a terminal illness, such as cancer, usually when life expectancy is less than 12 months.
+Once this benefit is paid, the life insurance policy is considered fulfilled, and no further payout is made upon the insured's death.

 Many life insurance providers include terminal illness cover as standard with their policies, providing peace of mind that you and your loved ones will have financial support when it's most needed.
 However, eligibility for terminal illness cover can be affected by your health history.
 You will be eligible for terminal illness cover unless you have a related pre-existing condition that is likely to shorten your life.
 It is therefore important when you first apply for life insurance to answer all the questions truthfully about your lifestyle and health.
 If you’re open and honest, the chances are that any claim you later make will be easily accepted.

 It's crucial to differentiate between terminal illness cover and critical illness cover.
 Critical illness cover is an optional add-on for some life insurance policies that gives you extra cover.
 It pays out for specific critical illnesses listed in the policy, which may not necessarily be life-threatening.
 In contrast, terminal illness cover is only applicable if the life expectancy at the time of diagnosis is less than 12 months.